Frenectomy Surgery for Lip & Tongue Tie

 Before Your Procedure

-Our team conducts a thorough evaluation to determine if a frenectomy is the right solution.
+Our team conducts a thorough evaluation to determine if a frenectomy is appropriate.
 This includes:

 • Comprehensive oral examination